-Orders are normally sent within 2-3 days, and latest within10 days.
+Orders are normally shipped within 2-3 days, and latest within 10 days.
 Delivery has occurred once the Purchaser or his/ her representative has taken possession of the item.

 Product risk is assumed by the Purchaser as soon as the item is taken over by the Purchaser or his/ her representative in accordance with Section 6.

 Unless the contract is exempt from the right to cancel, the Purchaser may cancel the order in accordance with the Cancellation Act.